 Try the technique of the 4 Ds to cope with the urge to smoke:

-Delay the urge to smoke as far as possible: Tell yourself that you won’t give in today but if you really feel like it tomorrow, you will let yourself smoke.
+Delay the urge to smoke as far as possible: Tell yourself that you won’t give in today but if you feel like it tomorrow, you will let yourself smoke.
 Tomorrow you’ll tell yourself the same thing.
 The symptoms will fade over time.

 Drink water: Add lemon or mint to a big bottle of water to make it interesting and take small sips throughout the day.
 You’re less likely to experience cravings if you have something to eat or drink.